MicrosoftDocs/Advertising/advertising/msa-help/hlp_BA_PROC_ForgotPassword.md

 ms.topic: article
 author: jonmeyers
 ms.author: jonmeyers
+ROBOTS: NOINDEX, NOFOLLOW
 ---

 # I forgot my user name or password

 If you forget the user name or email address that you use to sign in to Microsoft Advertising, you can request that we send you an email with that information.
-If you forget your password, you’ll need to reset it.
-For security reasons, we can’t send your password in an email.
+If you forget your password, youâ€™ll need to reset it.
+For security reasons, we canâ€™t send your password in an email.

 ## Requesting your user name or email address